jtopjian/terraform-provider-ansible-inventory/README.md

 In my opinion, the best way to provide an inventory to Ansible is to give the user full control over what data is provided to Ansible.
 To do this easily, the user needs an easy way to model data.
-This is where the Terraform Provider comes in. `terraform-provider-ansibleinventory` provides a bridge between a user's Terraform resources and the data which Ansible needs for an inventory.
+This is where the Terraform Provider comes in. `terraform-provider-ansible` provides a bridge between a user's Terraform resources and the data which Ansible needs for an inventory.

 > With that said, [terraform-inventory](https://github.com/adammck/terraform-inventory)